PonyWeng/Common-Metrics-for-evaluating-performance-of-Steganography/README.md

 In this project, we collect lots of evaluation metrics or tools for evaluating the performance of Steganography methods or information hiding techniques.

-Some of metrics are provided:
+Some of the metrics are provided:

 ### Peak Signal-to-Noise Ratio (PSNR)